sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="browser-configureadditionalsearchengines"></a>**Browser/ConfigureAdditionalSearchEngines**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows you to add up to 5 additional search engines for MDM-enrolled devices.

 <p style="margin-left: 20px">If this policy is enabled, you can add up to 5 additional search engines for your employees.
-For each additional search engine you want to add, you must specify a link to the OpenSearch XML file that contains, at a minimum, the short name and the URL to the search engine.
+For each additional search engine you want to add, specify a link to the OpenSearch XML file that contains, at a minimum, the short name and the URL template (HTTPS) of the search engine.
+For more information about creating the OpenSearch XML file, see [Search provider discovery](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/dev-guide/browser/search-provider-discovery/).
 Employees cannot remove these search engines, but they can set any one as the default.
 This setting does not affect the default search engine.

 <p style="margin-left: 20px">If this setting is not configured, the search engines used are the ones that are specified in the App settings.
 If this setting is disabled, the search engines you added will be deleted from your employee's machine.